SAP-samples/teched2023-DA262/exercises/hana_cloud_central/ex2-Instance/README.md

    ![Step 3](images/4.png)

-2. Click on the Next Step button once the memory and storage configurations are completed.
+4. Click on the Next Step button once the memory and storage configurations are completed.
 In this step, you have an option to choose availability zones.
 Basically, it specifies where the database instances are placed.
 You can also deploy replicas of your SAP HANA database instance.
 Important notes:

     * Availability zones and replicas are not available in SAP HANA Cloud trial instances.
     * You cannot change the availability zone of an instance once it is created.
 If you want to change the availability zone for an instance, delete the instance and re-create it with the preferred availability zone.

     ![Availability Zone](images/5.png)

-3. Click on Next Step.
+5. Click on Next Step.
 There is an Additional Features section to make configurations on Script Server (to execute application function libraries) and Document Store (for native operations on JSON documents) capabilities.
 Then you have an option to make configurations related to allowed connections like IP address settings.
 Select Allow all IP addresses.

     ![Step 5](images/7.png)

    > **Note**
-   If you are using the SAP BTP Shared Subaccount for DA262, click the *Cancel* button and then *Leave* button to return to the ALL Instances view in SAP HANA Cloud Central** Otherwise, you can continue with following steps.
+   If you are using the **SAP BTP Shared Subaccount for DA262**, click the *Cancel* button and then *Leave* button to return to the ALL Instances view in SAP HANA Cloud Central.
+Otherwise, you can continue with following steps.

 6. Click on Next Step to proceed to Data Lake related settings.
 In this step, you have the option to create an SAP HANA Cloud, data lake instance along with creating an SAP HANA Database instance.
 To do so, you must enable the Create Data Lake toggle button and fill in the related details.
 After clicking on Create Data Lake toggle button, enter the Data Lake instance name, make configurations to the required Storage services.
 Click on Next Step.